Assistant Clinical Professor of Veterinary Ophthalmology

 Requirements include a DVM degree or its equivalent and completion of an American College of Veterinary Ophthalmologists (ACVO) residency.
 Preference will be given to individuals who are already ACVO board certified, although we welcome applications from those in the final stages of residency training.
 Board certification is required at, or no later than two years following, the date of hire.
 Demonstrated interest and aptitude in teaching is required.
 Demonstrated clinical excellence and the ability to engage in scholarship are expected.
 Salary will be dependent on the qualifications and experience of the successful candidate.

-Review of applications will begin August 28, 2023, and the search will continue until a suitable candidate is identified.
+Review of applications will continue until a suitable candidate is identified.
 Candidates should submit a curriculum vitae and a cover letter describing their qualifications, clinical expertise and interests, teaching experience and interests, and scholarly interests.
 The names, addresses, phone numbers, and e-mail addresses of three references should be provided.
 Please address your strengths/experiences in diversity and inclusion as it relates to teaching, research, and/or service in your cover letter.
 Applicants should submit materials through Interfolio here (https://apply.interfolio.com/128721).
 For questions about the application process please contact Dr. Leslie Sharkey at Leslie.Sharkey@tufts.edu.
 Start date is negotiable.